logigearcorp/docs.testarchitect.com/content/user-guide/working-with-test-results/overview/failure-error-summary-tab/_index.md

 This section displays all failure, error, or warning encountered during the test run.

-**Remember:** The contents of **Failure/Error Summary** are organized into a tab when the test results are viewed on a web browser; whereas they are organized into a sub-section when the test results are viewed on the TestArchitect Client.
+{{<remember>}} The contents of **Failure/Error Summary** are organized into a tab when the test results are viewed on a web browser; whereas they are organized into a sub-section when the test results are viewed on the TestArchitect Client.

 Exploring this tab exhibits a list of the failures with the following fields:

-**Note:** In the following, the term *failure* is used as a shorthand for failure, error or warning.
+{{<note>}} In the following, the term *failure* is used as a shorthand for failure, error or warning.

 ![](/images/TA_Help/Images/Test_results_summaries_failure_error_summary_XML.png)